C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 Next, add yourself some buttons for each of the shell commands you're interested in.
-The buttons just call services. e.g. service shell_command.fireangel_start_pairing Again, see my lovelace configuration for inspiration.
+The buttons just call services. e.g. service shell_command.fireangel_start_pairing Again, see my lovelace configuration if you need examples.

 Now you'll want to pair your bridge with your WiSafe network.
-Depending where you got your radio from, this may or may not be paired already.
+Depending where you got your radio from, it may or may not be paired already.

-If you used a new (or reset) radio, you can place the bridge into pairing mode, by pressing the button you created on the dashboard for pairing.
+If you used a new (or reset) radio, you can place the bridge into pairing mode, by pressing the button you created on the dashboard for pairing (fireangel_start_pairing).
 Once in pairing mode, press the physical button one one of your alarms (as normal).
 The messages sensor will show the result.

 If you find the network is already paired (because your radio module is 2nd hand), then you should reset it with a double push of the physical button on the back of the radio.
-See FireAngel's instructions for unpairing an alarm from the network.
+Google "FireAngel unlearn instructions" if you're not sure.
-Use the 'Check Radio Pairing' dashboard button and observe the message to confirm that the radio is unpaired, then you can proceed to pair with your network as previously described.
+Then, use the 'Check Radio Pairing' dashboard button and observe the message to confirm that the radio is unpaired.
+You can proceed to pair with your network via HomeAssistant, as previously described.

-At this point, when you test any alarm in your network, 'sensor.fireangeldata' will show you the ID of the alarm.
-Take this ID to create the sensors for each alarm, based on my sample configuration.
+At this point, when you test any alarm in your network, 'sensor.fireangeldata' will show a JSON string, which starts with the ID of the alarm.
+Take note of this ID to create the sensors you need for each alarm, based on my sample configuration.

+It should just be a case of taking my example, and using search/replace with your alarm ID.

 Note: Use lower-case when using the ID in the HA configuration file.

-Add sensors for each of your alarms, and you're pretty much done.
+After adding sensors for each of your alarms, and you're pretty much done.

 # Value Add
 For the full experience, I recommend making sure you have TTS (Google/Alexa) and Mobile Phone notifications setup and working.
-I won't go into detail here, as this is just HA stuff, and not specific to this project.
+I won't go into detail here, as this is just general HomeAssistant stuff, and not specific to this project.
 But I'll quickly share the configuration I use for Google wavenet:

  ```yaml